 How and where to do flow analysis

-Flow analysis is made possible by analytics tools, like Mixpanel.
+Flow analysis is made possible by analytics tools, such as Mixpanel.
 These tools take data collected from online user interactions, then display the common sequences of interactions in a visualization that looks like a “flow.”

 Common user flows to analyze